Frequently Asked Questions - Demographics

 How can I update my demographic information?

-Members can log into AHLA and click on their name in the upper right-hand corner.
-A drop down will appear, and members can click on ‘myAHLA Portal’ or on ‘My Profile.’
+Members can update their demographic information at any time by logging into their AHLA account and clicking on their name in the upper right-hand corner.
+From the dropdown menu, select either 'myAHLA Portal' or 'My Profile.'

-Once in ‘My Profile,’ members click on ‘My Demographics’ and can complete the questions through a series of drop-down menus.
-If desired, a member can select ‘Prefer not to answer this question/do not wish to self-identify.’
+In the 'My Profile' section, click on 'My Demographics' to access the demographic questions through a series of dropdown menus.
+Members may update their information or select 'Prefer not to answer this question/do not wish to self-identify' for any question at any time.